 Stay updated with the gold rate market trend in India.
 Learn how inflation and market trends affect gold prices.

-The below table data displays the year-wise gold prices in India.
-You can refer to the table for a detailed view of average annual gold rates (24 Karat per 10 grams) from 2000 to the present (2025).
-This historical data can help you analyze long-term price trends and make more informed decisions for future gold investments.
+You can refer to the below shown table for a detailed view of average annual gold rates (24 Karat per 10 grams) from the year 2000 to the present.
+This historical data can help you analyse long-term price trends and make more informed decisions for gold investments in future.

 2024 |